 |[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 For TFFR purposes, a member is retired after terminating covered employment in North Dakota and accepting a monthly retirement benefit.
+If you pass away before accepting this benefit, retirement would not have occurred and retirement benefits would not be payable.
+Instead, your beneficiary would be eligible for survivor death benefits the first of the month following your death.
 A retiring member may not be under contract to perform teaching services in North Dakota nor on a leave of absence.
 Benefits payable from TFFR may not exceed the maximum benefits specified under Section 415 of the Internal Revenue Code.

-A member is eligible to receive full retirement benefits when
+A vested member is eligible for unreduced retirement benefits if the member is:

-A vested member who is no longer employed as a teacher is eligible to receive reduced benefits if age 55 or older.
-Early retirement benefits are reduced six percent per year for every year the member's retirement is less than age 65 or the Rule of 85 (Tier 1 members) or Rule of 90 (Tier 2 members), whichever is earlier.
+A vested Tier 1 grandfathered member is eligible for reduced retirement benefits if the member is age 55 or older.
+Early retirement benefits are reduced by 6% per year for every year the member's retirement age is less than age 65 or the Rule of 85, whichever is earlier.

 A vested member who leaves covered employment in North Dakota may defer receiving retirement benefits until reaching normal retirement, age 55, age 65, or any age in between rather than take a refund.
 The member retains the right to receive benefits retroactive to initial eligibility.